skellis46/slipbox/literature notes/Zuboff – The Age of Surveillance Capitalism.md

 >the twenty-first century finds surveillance capital pitted against the entirety of our societies, right down to each individual member.
 The competition for surveillance revenues bears down on our bodies, our homes, and our cities in a battle for power and profit as violent as any the world has seen.
 Surveillance capitalism cannot be imagined as something “out there” in factories and offices.
 Its aims and effects are here… are us.

 >These operations challenge our elemental right to the future tense, which is the right to act free of the influence of illegitimate forces that operate outside our awareness to influence, modify, and condition our behavior.
 We grow numb to these incursions and the ways in which they deform our lives.
 We succumb to the drumbeat of inevitability, but nothing here is inevitable.
-Astonishment is lost but can be found again.
+Astonishment is lost but can be found again.[@zuboff-2019-age Chapter 6.VI The Power of the Unprecedented: A Review, n.pag.]

 ## PART II THE ADVANCE OF SURVEILLANCE CAPITALISM